 - Be sure to perform regular tests of your backups to ensure they are working properly. - You can perform backup and restore functions using SQL Server Management Studio or Management Studio Express.
-Installing SQL Server 2008 R2 Express from the Sage Estimating installation DVD installs a copy of SQL Server Management Studio Express. - SQL Server 2008 R2 Management Studio Express automatically detaches and attaches the database when you back up and restore.
+Installing SQL Server 2008 R2 Express from the Sage Estimating setup and installation files installs a copy of SQL Server Management Studio Express. - SQL Server 2008 R2 Management Studio Express automatically detaches and attaches the database when you back up and restore.